 The Role of Education in Boosting Intelligence

 Education holds a key position in molding our cognitive abilities and determining our IQ scores.
 A comprehensive meta-analysis concluded that education has beneficial effects on cognitive abilities, with an additional year of education correlating with approximately a 1 to 5 IQ point increase.
-This suggests that education improve intelligence, potentially providing a fertile ground for cognitive growth and enhancement.
+This suggests that education improves intelligence, potentially providing a fertile ground for cognitive growth and enhancement.

 One study exploiting a Norwegian education reform found that education in the mid-teenage years had a substantial effect on IQ scores at age 19.
 This finding reinforces the importance of education in developing our cognitive abilities and shaping our intelligence quotient.